DaDaDadeo/Cycle-Print-To-PDF/README.md

 The cycle-to-pdf application is a compiled binary program using C programming language.
 The function is to periodically check the text file active_log.txt and determine whether a cycle has started and ended.
-The Get-Cycle application at first only reads the text file.
+The cycle-to-pdf application at first only reads the text file.
 However, if the received data is not from a cycle print, the text is cleared on the next periodic interval.
 This is to eliminate any non-cycle prints from the controller such as calibration and test printer functions.
 If the print data is verified as a cycle, the file will continue to be periodically checked